ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Full downtime</span>

+**Update**: The job scheduler is available and jobs are running.
+The data-transfer nodes are available.
+At this time, 36 out of 490 compute nodes have been re-enabled.
+Work has begun booting up the remaining ones.
+<br><span class="timestamp">November 15, 14:15 PT</span>

 **Update**: We plan to re-enable the job scheduler and start processing jobs by the end of today.
 It is possible to submit jobs already now, but they will remain queued until we re-enable the